THE SPROUL PROJECT

-Scottish Clan Affiliations
+Scottish Clan Affiliations of the Sproul Families

 Although the Sprouls are indeed an ancient Scottish family they are not a clan.
 Scottish clans in the sense of Highland and Island clans stem from the family based socioeconomic structure that dominated much of those areas of Scotland up until 1746 when the Jacobite forces of Prince Charles Edward Stuart were defeated at Cullodon.
 Clan members may have genetic ties to the chieftain or may be members of other families which gave allegiance to the chieftain and clan - and may have taken the clan surname.
 The area of Dumbartonshire and the Lennox lands straddle the boundary between the Highlands and Lowlands, but the Sprouls may be more properly thought of as a Lowland rather than Highland family, and indeed are neither Celts or Norse Gaels who make up the Highland and Island families and clans.
 However, there are some Lowland families who have taken on the mantle of clans - Stewarts being an example.
 In addition, many Lowland families have come to be associated with clans and are accepted into the modern clans and may wear the tartan and the belted crest of that clan.
 These associated families as sometimes called 'septs' although this use of the term is not always strictly correct.